viamrobotics/micro-rdk/README.md

 If successful, `make upload` will retain a serial connection to the board until `Ctrl-C` is pressed, so consider running it within a dedicated terminal session (or under `tmux` or `screen`).
 While the serial connection is live, you can also restart the currently flashed image with `Ctrl-R`.

-If everything went well, your ESP32 will be programmed so that you will be able to see your robot live on <app.viam.com>.
+If everything went well, your ESP32 will be programmed so that you will be able to see your robot live on [the Viam app](https://app.viam.com).

 NOTE: If you encounter a crash due to stack overflow, you may need to increase the stack available to the main task.
 Edit the generated `sdkconfig.defaults` file as follows and re-flash the board: